sollark/GiftGrabber/GUIDES/ORDER_CONTEXT_GUIDE.md

 ## 1. Overview

-The Order Context module provides a comprehensive, type-safe state management solution for orchestrating complex orde## 6.
-Summary
+The Order Context module provides a comprehensive, type-safe state management solution for orchestrating complex order.

+## Summary

 Deploy the Order Context module for any order-related workflow requiring centralized state management, complex lifecycle coordination, or multi-component data synchronization in the GiftGrabber application.
 It integrates seamlessly with the app's functional programming architecture through Result types and immutable state patterns, while providing extensible business logic through its middleware system and specialized hooks.
-The module's architectural decisions—pure reducers, composable middleware, selective state subscriptions, and domain-specific abstractions—ensure long-term maintainability, predictable debugging experiences, and smooth integration with external systems while maintaining type safety and performance optimization throughout complex order management workflows.orkflows in the GiftGrabber application.
+The module's architectural decisions—pure reducers, composable middleware, selective state subscriptions, and domain-specific abstractions—ensure long-term maintainability, predictable debugging experiences, and smooth integration with external systems while maintaining type safety and performance optimization throughout complex order management workflows.workflows in the GiftGrabber application.
 It centralizes order lifecycle management, approver selection, status tracking, and optimistic updates through a React Context architecture powered by functional reducers and composable middleware.
 This module solves the problem of coordinating distributed order state across multiple components while maintaining consistency during asynchronous operations like approvals, confirmations, and rejections.
 It serves as the primary business logic layer between UI components and order-related API calls, implementing a single source of truth pattern that ensures data integrity and predictable state transitions.
 The design emphasizes functional programming principles with immutable state updates, Result types for error handling, middleware-based side effects, and context-driven dependency injection for maximum testability and extensibility.er Context Module Documentation

 ## 1. Overview